dotnet/docs/docs/csharp/methods.md

 ### <a name="byref" /> Passing parameters by reference ###

-You pass a parameter by reference when you want to change the calling method to change the value of the parameter and refect that change in the calling program.
+You pass a parameter by reference when you want to change the value of an argument in a method and want to refect that change when control returns to the calling method.
 To pass a parameter by reference, you use the `ref` or `out` keyword.

 The following example is identical to the previous one, except the value is passed by reference to the `ModifyValue` method.
 When the value of the parameter is modified in the `ModifyValue` method, the change in value is reflected when control returns to the caller.